3. What is Schema

 26. What is the role of PCTFREE parameter is Storage clause ?

-This is used to reserve certain amount of space in a block for expansion
+This is used to reserve certain amount of space in a block for

 of rows.